Carl Björeman: Career

 After being promoted to major in 1966, he was head of department in the staff of Eastern Military District from 1966 to 1968.
 In 1968 he was promoted to lieutenant colonel and he served from 1968 to 1971 at the Operations Command 2 in the Defence Staff, after which he was posted as battalion commander in Hälsinge Regiment from 1971 to 1973.
 In 1973, Björeman studied at Swedish National Defence College.
 On 1 April 1974, he was colonel and appointed commander of Östersund Defence District (Östersunds försvarsområde).
 Björeman then served as brigade commander of Jämtland Brigade (Jämtlandsbrigaden) in Jämtland Ranger Regiment from 1974 to 1976.
 He was promoted to senior colonel in 1976 and was from 1976 to 1980 head of Operations Command 1 and 2 in the Defence Staff.
 On 14-27 October 1977, he accompanied General Stig Synnergren on a visit to China to study China's defence in Beijing and in several provinces.
 At the beginning of December 1977, senior colonel Björeman was both the oldest and the fastest when commanders and conscripts from units, staffs and schools in Stockholm completed a military test of a 30 kilometer loaded march with 18 kilos Stäket-Rosersberg round trip.
-In groups, the 73 participants went on forest roads and carried out a live fire exercise with the Carl Gustaf m/45 submachine gune or Ak 4 rifle.
+In groups, the 73 participants went on forest roads and carried out a live fire exercise with the Carl Gustaf m/45 submachine gun and Automatkarbin 4 battle rifle.
 Björeman got full score and reached the finish line in less than seven hours.

 In 1980, Björeman was promoted to major general and then served as Chief of Staff in the Southern Military District from 1980 to 1984, after which he was promoted to lieutenant general on 1 October 1984 and was appointed Commanding General, Southern Military District.
 He retired from active service in 1988 and transferred to the reserve.